agrawalnishant/machine_learning_projects/README.md

 suggests that volume is the primary differentiator.

 Then K-Means and Gaussian Mixed Model (GMM) algorithms are applied to identify segments in retail shops.
-ON analysis of these 2 models, GMM is found to be more suitable for given problem.
+On analysis of these 2 models, GMM is found to be more suitable for given problem.

 GMM model is used to label the data, and prediction scenarios are suggested.